mykle1/MMM-Insults/README.md

 ## MMM-Insults

 Not meant to compete with the default compliments module.
-It more about the transition.
+It's more about the transition.

 ## Piss off your wife or girlfriend or anyone you like (or dislike)